Umuzi-org/ACN-syllabus/content/qcto/data-science-practitioner/km-01/km-01-kt05/_index.md

 title: Applications of Data Science
 ---

+## Learning Outcomes
+- **KT0501**: How did data science bring change to the world?
+- **KT0502**: Decision making in business, including competitive advantage, optimizing business practices, enhancing consumer experience, and healthcare applications.

-## How Did Data Science Bring Change to the World?
+## KT0501: How did data science bring change to the world?

 Data science has revolutionized various fields, driving both societal improvements and advancements in technology.
 Here are the key ways it is changing the world: